LPF-Defense: 3D Adversarial Defense based on Frequency Analysis: Experimental Results

-Adversarial training (with Shift-L2) trains the models with original training data and Shift-L2 attacks \cite{liu2019extending}.
-Adversarial training (with PAGN), trains the models with original training data and adaptive attacks \cite{liang2022pagn}.
+Adversarial training (with Shift-L2) trains the models using both original training data and adversarial one (generated by Shift-L2 attacks) \cite{liu2019extending}.
+Adversarial training (with PAGN) trains the models on a mixture of original training and adversarial data (generated by adaptive attacks) \cite{liang2022pagn}.
 Adaptive attacks are designed to cover all types of attacks.
 In fact, these defenses draw the model's attention to the high-frequency components of data (attacks).
 Note that the irregular structure of point clouds can lead to performance instability in such defenses.
+Table S1 illustrates the summary of methods.

 Both $LPF1$ and $LPF2$ use $D_{LP}$ for training.
-In $D_{LP}$, high-frequency information (which in most adversarial examples is attacked by attackers) is removed.
+In $D_{LP}$, high-frequency information (which in most adversarial examples is attacked) is removed.
 For example, a drop attack typically generates adversarial examples by removing corner points and edges.
 On the other hand, $LPF1$ and $LPF2$, during the training phase, have learned the data whose high-frequency information has been removed.
 Therefore, these attacks are more likely to be categorized correctly.
 As shown in Table \ref{table:PointNet}, $LPF2$ has higher accuracy than state-of-the-art defense (\cite{wu2020if}), for about 4\% in both Drop-100 and Drop-200 attacks.